codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 ## Conclusion

+### My ideal computing setup

+I list some desirable qualities of my fantasy desktop, and the OSes that are known for it.

+- Fast redundant storage using OpenZFS (Linux, FreeBSD).
+- Good overall performance (Linux, FreeBSD)
+- The ability to perform multimedia tasks like video calls, live-streaming, editing video, mixing/editing audio.
+(Linux, proprietary OSes).
+- Light weight base system and excellent documentation (OpenBSD)
+- Extremely stable across upgrades, reliable hibernate.
+(OpenBSD)
+- Good gaming support.
+(Linux, proprietary OSes)
+- Secure and conservative by default.
+(OpenBSD)
+- A good development environment.
+(Linux, FreeBSD)
+- Declarative dependency management.
+(NixOS, Guix)
+- The ability to feel smugly superior.
+(OpenBSD, ArchLinux, FreeBSD, NixOS,
+  <YOUR-OS-HERE> 😂)

+It seems that none of the OSes listed above can entirely ignored.
+Every OS is good at a few things and suboptimal at others.
+It's a matter of preference and what we want to optimize for.

+It seems I would need three computers to fulfill all of the above.

+1. OpenBSD for general purpose use on desktop and remote machines.
+2. NixOS/Guix machine for the things Linux is good at, and exploring declarative dependency management.
+3. A redundant OpenZFS NAS running on FreeBSD.

+### Conclusion's conclusion

-It might seem that this is a bit too much pain for a working desktop.
-To anyone that feels that way, I can strongly recommend a mainstream Linux distribution which will mostly Just Work™, however if you want to sidestep the monoculture and explore some offbeat paths, OpenBSD is a good starting point.
+It might seem that all this is a bit too much pain for a working desktop.
+For anyone that feels that way, I can strongly recommend a mainstream Linux distribution which will mostly Just Work™, however if you want to sidestep the monoculture and explore some offbeat paths, OpenBSD is a good starting point.

+Having multiple solid desktop OSes with thriving communities is a good thing.

+I would like to add a note of heartfelt gratitude to all the OpenBSD developers and community members who have built all this and helped me along the journey.
+Thank you!

 ## References

-Absolutely awesome OpenBSD resources.
+Some absolutely awesome OpenBSD resources.

 1. [Roman Zolotarev's website](https://romanzolotarev.com/)
 2. [Bruno Flückiger's massively helpful BSD How To](https://www.bsdhowto.ch/)